Master244/Calculator-App-/README.md

 <h1>Ghost Word IOS Game<h1>

-I started this project for the Stanford CS193P IOS Swift Course.
-The assignment is to build the game Ghost.
+<h2>I started this project for the Stanford CS193P IOS Swift Course.
+The assignment is to build the game Ghost.</h2>

-Ghost is a written or spoken word game in which players take turns adding letters to a growing word fragment, trying not to be the one to complete a valid word.
+<h3>Ghost is a written or spoken word game in which players take turns adding letters to a growing word fragment, trying not to be the one to complete a valid word.
 Each fragment must be the beginning of an actual word, and usually some minimum is set on the length of a word that counts, such as three or four letters.
-The player who completes a word loses the round and earns a "letter" (as in the basketball game horse), with players being eliminated when they have been given all five letters of the word "ghost".
+The player who completes a word loses the round and earns a "letter" (as in the basketball game horse), with players being eliminated when they have been given all five letters of the word "ghost".</h3>

 <h2>Features:</h2>
 - 2 Player mode